 During 2009, the BoC had met with the BoD on several occasions, whether through faceto-face meeting, conference calls or electronic mails.
-The BoC interacted intensively with
+The BoC interacted intensively with the BoD as well as Executive Officers of the Bank through the meetings of the Audit Committee, Risk Monitoring Committee, Remuneration Nomination & Committee and Corporate Governance Committee.

 The BoC commits to continuously ensure that the Bank complies with all prevailing banking laws and regulations in Indonesia.
-During 2009, the Bank has complied with all Bank Indonesia regulations regarding i.e. Capital Adequacy Ratio (CAR), Non Performing Loan (NPL), Net Open

-Internal Audit Unit (IAU) External Audit
+During 2009, the Bank has complied with all Bank Indonesia regulations regarding i.e. Capital Adequacy Ratio (CAR), Non Performing Loan (NPL), Net Open Internal Audit Unit (IAU)